dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 2. Discard messages until you receive a `StreamOrderbookUpdate` with `snapshot` set to `true`.
 This message contains the full orderbook state for each clob pair.
 3. When you see an `OrderPlaceV1` message, insert the order into the book at the end of the queue on its price level.
 Track the order's initial quantums (quantity) and total filled quantums.
 4. When you see an `OrderUpdateV1` message, update the order's total filled quantums.
 5. When you see a `ClobMatch` (trade) message, update the total filled quantums for each maker order filled using the `fill_amounts` field.
-Note that, just as with `OrderUpdateV1`, this number is the order's _total_ filled quantity, not the amount filled in this specific match.
-The order's open quantity remaining is always its initial quantity minus its total filled quantity.
+	- Note that, similar to `OrderUpdateV1`, the `fill_amounts` field represents the order's total filled quantity up to this point.
+This is not the amount filled in this specific match, but rather the cumulative amount filled across all matches for this order.
+    - The order's quantity remaining is always its initial quantity minus its total filled quantity.
 6. When you see an `OrderRemoveV1` message, remove the order from the book.

 Note:
 - The order subticks (price) and quantums (quantity) fields are encoded as integers and require [translation to human-readable values](https://github.com/dydxprotocol/grpc-stream-client/blob/d8cbbc3c6aeb454078c72204491727b243c26e19/src/market_info.py#L1).
 - Each node's view of the book is subjective, because order messages arrive at different nodes in different orders.
 When a block is proposed, nodes "sync" their books to cohere with the block proposer's view of the book.
 - Only `ClobMatch` messages with `execModeFinalize` are trades confirmed by consensus.
-Other `ClobMatch` messages are speculative.
 	- Use all `ClobMatch` messages to update the orderbook state (the node's book state is optimistic, and reverts if fills are not confirmed).
     - Treat only `ClobMatch` messages with `execModeFinalize` as confirmed trades.
     - See [FAQs](#faqs) for more information.